 The more alcohol you drink, the higher your risk of oral cancer.
 That’s why it’s important that you share your medical history with our dentist.
 Dr. Nazarian will be able to identify any risk factors for oral and throat cancer and take appropriate measures to help protect your health.

 Dr. Ara Nazarian understands that your oral health is connected to your overall health and wellbeing.
 As a result, he offers oral cancer screenings and would be more than happy to answer any questions you may have.
-To request an appointment with our Troy dentist, call the Premier Dental Center at (248) 457-0500.
+To request an appointment with our dentist in Troy, MI, call the Premier Dental Center at (248) 457-0500.
+You may also fill out our online contact form and someone from our team will reach out to you soon.